Home

 - Creation or restoration to wildlife habitat- e.g. orchards, ponds, wildflower meadows/verges, native hedges, street trees or woodlands

-- Environmental improvements to buildings or ground- e.g. installation of bee bricks, bug hotels, swift boxes, nest boxes, tree planting etc
+- Environmental improvements to buildings or ground e.g. installation of bee bricks, bug hotels, swift boxes, nest boxes, tree planting etc. If applicable, please show anything you are doing for biodiversity net gain, particularly going above the legal requirement of 10% BNG

-- Schemes to reduce invasive species, litter, noise or light pollution in the environment, including coastal areas and on the water
+- Schemes to reduce invasive species, litter, noise or light pollution in the environment (including coastal and marine areas)

 - Initiatives to help people connect with their environment, encouraging them to grow nature and increase public understanding and enjoyment of wildlife- e.g. Forest schools, ecotourism, training programmes